mmathys/mmathys/README.md

 - ⚡ Fun fact: ...
 -->

-✨ some of my personal and university projects:
+✨ some of my personal and work projects:

 - [Gandalf](https://gandalf.lakera.ai): LLM security/prompt injection challenge.
   - Part of the core team that created the Gandalf challenge in 2023.